-A floor wash is another of the most common baking soda uses.
+A floor wash is another excellent use of sodium bicarbonate.
 It’s cheap, effective, and odorless for cleaning tile or vinyl floors.
-Dissolve 1/2 cup of baking soda in about 3-4 gallons of water to use for your mopping solution.
+Dissolve a half cup of baking soda in about three or four gallons of water to use for your mopping solution.
 It cuts right through stains, oils, and grime!
 Follow with a “rinse” by mopping again with clear warm water to make sure you don’t leave any gritty texture behind.

-Another one of baking soda uses that’s commonly known is to make a DIY cleanser for cleaning your countertops, sinks, shower, bathtub, faucets, and even your appliances.
+Another one of this wonder cleaner’s most famous uses is to make a DIY cleanser for cleaning your countertops, sinks, shower, bathtub, faucets, and even your appliances.
 Mix a small amount of baking soda with equal parts of water and scrub away stains while you leave everything clean and odor-free!

 Washing machines can get a funky stagnant water odor, especially if you come home after traveling for several days.
-Before you toss in a load of washing, run your washer on a small load with 1 part of baking soda and 1 part of white vinegar to clear away those odors so the smell doesn’t transfer to your clothing.
+Before you toss in a load of washing, run your washer on a small load with one part of baking soda and one part of white vinegar to clear away those odors, so the smell doesn’t transfer to your clothing.

 Got silver?
 Whether you have silver flatware or a favorite pair of earrings, it’s eventually going to show signs of tarnish.
 Clear away that patina before it ruins your favorite silver pieces.
-A thick paste of 1 tsp. baking soda to 1/2 tsp. of water will be the perfect polishing paste to make your silver sparkle again!
+A thick paste of one tsp. baking soda to one half tsp. of water will be the perfect polishing paste to make your silver sparkle again!

 Keep your freshly picked garden flowers perky and pretty in their vase for longer.
 Add one teaspoon of baking soda to the vase and fill it with water for those posies.
-Change the water and add fresh baking soda daily.
+Change the water and refresh it daily.
 Your flowers will remain vibrant for several more days.

 Do your kids think it’s more fun to color on the kitchen table than on their coloring books?
 It happens!
-Ban the crayon stain by dampening a sponge with water and a light amount of baking soda.
-Scrub away…the baking soda both acts as a mild scouring agent and lifts the grease and color away.
+Ban the crayon stain by dampening a sponge with water and a light amount of sodium bicarbonate.
+Scrub away…the cleansing action both acts as a mild scouring agent and lifts the grease and color away.

-There are volumes and volumes of information on baking soda uses.
-I’ve personally tried most of these, so I’m sharing the ones that I know of first-hand!
+There are volumes and volumes of information on the many uses of sodium bicarbonate.
+I’ve tried most of these personally, so I’m sharing the ones I know of first-hand!
 Because I have asthma, I keep commercial cleaners to a minimum in my home due to the overpowering odors.
 These work perfectly for me.